Course Outline

 Objective: Practice using performance metrics and specialized plots.

-• Charts, including Bollinger bands, candlestick plots, and moving averages
+• Create charts, including Bollinger bands, candlestick plots, and moving averages.

 Monte Carlo Simulation of SDE Models for Government